Point-to-line last passage percolation and the invariant measure of a system of reflecting Brownian motions: Point to line last passage percolation

-Our proof is a generalisation of the method in Johansson \cite{johansson2010} to the case of inhomogeneous parameters.
-In order to obtain $m$-step transition densities from $1$-step transition densities we prove a version of Lemma \ref{ibp_lemma_inhomogeneous} in this form.
+with $D$ and $I$ defined in equation (\ref{defnD}). \end{enumerate} \end{proposition} Our proof is a generalisation of the method in Johansson \cite{johansson2010} to the case of inhomogeneous parameters and exponential rather than geometric jump distributions.
+An exponential case is not an entirely straightforward generalisation of the formulas in the geometric case because of taking derivatives of functions with a discontinuity.
+In order to obtain $m$-step transition densities from $1$-step transition densities we prove a version of Lemma \ref{ibp_lemma_inhomogeneous} for our operators $D$ and $I$.
 There are two differences: we allow for possible discontinuities in the functions at the origin and part (ii) of the Lemma allows for new particles to be added at the origin.
-This will be used in the next section to study point-to-line last passage percolation. \begin{lemma} \begin{enumerate}[(i)] \item Let $f, g$ be functions satisfying the conditions at the start of this section.
+This will be used in the next subsection to study point-to-line last passage percolation. \begin{lemma} \begin{enumerate}[(i)] \item Let $f, g$ be functions satisfying the conditions at the start of this section.
 Then for $x, z \in W_n^+$,